Distributed-Robot-organization/.github/profile/README.md

 ## Hi there 👋

-Welcome to the GitHub organization of **Distributed-Robot-organization**, where we develop innovative robotic solutions for extreme environments.
+Welcome to the GitHub organization of **Distributed-Robot-organization**, where we develop a type of distributed control and planning using some mobiles robots.

 ---